ivnitish/pagila-etl-airflow_assignment/README.md

     *   The watermark is only updated after all steps complete successfully.
 If it fails midway, the watermark remains unchanged, and the next run will reprocess the same data window.
 *   **Auditability:** The script includes print statements (which go to Airflow logs) indicating its progress.
 The `last_updated` column in `weekly_rental_summary` also provides an audit trail for when each week's summary was last processed.

-## Conceptual Docker Setup for Development/Testing
+##  Docker Setup for Development/Testing

 While the script itself doesn't manage Docker, here's how you might set up the environment using Docker Compose for development or testing: